haydenbleasel/ultracite/README.md

 1. Swap out the `eslintConfig` in your `package.json` for the new `eslint.config.mjs` as above.
 2. Remove all old peer deps: `yarn remove @haydenbleasel/harmony @next/eslint-plugin-next @typescript-eslint/eslint-plugin @typescript-eslint/parser eslint-plugin-import eslint-plugin-jest eslint-plugin-jsx-a11y eslint-plugin-n eslint-plugin-promise eslint-plugin-react eslint-plugin-react-hooks prettier-plugin-tailwindcss stylelint-prettier`
-3. Add the new deps: `yarn add -D @beskar-labs/harmony eslint prettier stylelint typescript jest`
+3. Add the new deps: `yarn add -D @beskar-labs/harmony eslint prettier stylelint typescript jest cypress`
 4. Upgrade your `.vscode/settings.json` file (see above).
 5. Ensure your `tsconfig.json` includes your new ESLint config and that `strictNullChecks` is enabled.